arjunssat/Credit_Card_Fraud_Detection/README.md

 What is Credit Card Fraud Detection?<br><br>

 Credit card fraud is a term that has been coined for unauthorized access of payment cards like credit cards or debit cards to pay for using services or goods
-Hackers or fraudsters may obtain the confidential details of the card from unsecured websites.
+Hacker's or fraudster's may obtain the confidential details of the card from unsecured websites.
 When a fraudster compromises an individual's credit/debit card, everyone involved in the process suffers, right from the individual whose confidential data has been leaked to the businesses (generally banks) who issue the credit card and the merchant who is finalizing the transaction with purchase.<br><br>
 This makes it extremely essential to identify the fraudulent transactions at the onset.
 Financial institutions and businesses like e-commerce are taking firm steps to flag the fraudsters entering the system.
 Various advanced machine learning technologies are at play, assessing every transaction and stemming the fraud users in its nip using behavioral data and transaction pattern.
 The process of automatically differentiating between fraudulent and genuine users is known as “credit card fraud detection”